What is the Entry/Exit System?

 The EU is introducing a new digital border system called the Entry/Exit System (EES).
 This will affect most travellers from non-EU countries, including those from the UK.
 It will apply to those travelling to the Schengen area which encompasses all EU countries, except from Cyprus and Ireland.
 Additionally, the non-EU States Iceland, Norway, Switzerland and Liechtenstein are also part of the Schengen area and will introduce EES.

-How EES will affect travel
+How EES will affect travelling to the Schengen area

-Why is the EU introducing EES?
+Why the EU is introducing EES

 What if I have Withdrawal Agreement rights?

 If you are a British national living in the EU and a beneficiary of the Withdrawal Agreement (WA), you are exempt from registration in the EES if you can produce your WA residence document.
 The UK government strongly urges all UK nationals covered under the WA to obtain their WA document.
-Check with your local embassy for which document you need.

 If you cannot produce this document, you are likely to be registered in the EES and face difficulties when travelling.
 Please speak to a border official and state you are covered by the Withdrawal Agreement.